 Revenue of \$1.5 billion for the fourth quarter of 2015 increased 8% compared to the third quarter of 2015.
 Compared to the previous quarter, revenue dollars from our servers end market increased 31% sequentially, primarily driven by strong customer demand and a new program ramp; revenue dollars from our storage end market increased 20% sequentially, primarily due to the increase in customer demand we typically experience in this end market in the fourth quarter and revenue dollars from our diversified end market increased 6% sequentially, primarily due to the ramping of new solar programs in Asia, which more than offset softer demand in our semiconductor business during the fourth quarter of 2015 as compared to the previous quarter.
 Revenue dollars from our communications and consumer end markets remained relatively flat in the fourth quarter of 2015 compared to the previous quarter.
-Despite the 8% sequential revenue growth, gross profit in the fourth quarter of 2015 remained relatively flat compared to the previous quarter, and gross margin decreased from 7.2% of total revenue in the previous quarter to 6.7% of total revenue in the fourth quarter of 2015, negatively impacted by the costs we incurred in the fourth quarter of 2015 in ramping our solar operations in Asia, which accounted for approximately 30 basis points, as well as changes in overall mix.
+Despite the 8% sequential revenue growth, gross profit in the fourth quarter of 2015 remained relatively flat compared to the previous quarter, and gross margin decreased from 7.2% of total revenue in the previous quarter of 2015 in ramping our solar operations in Asia, which accounted for approximately 30 basis points, as well as changes in overall mix.
 Net earnings for the fourth quarter of 2015 of \$12.1 million were relatively flat compared to the previous quarter.